-- The Nevada State population exceeds 6 million
+- The Nevada State population is 3 million

-- Nearly 40% of the population had not visited a dentist or dental clinic within the past year
+- Nearly 40% of the population have not visited a dentist or dental clinic within the past year

-- Approximately 65,000 children under the age of 19 were at or below 200% FPL without insurance
+- Approximately 65,000 children under the age of 19 are at or below 200% FPL without insurance

-- Nearly 39% of seniors with no dental insurance
+- Nearly 39% of seniors have no dental insurance

-- Over 18% had lost all of their teeth
+- Over 18% have lost all of their teeth

-- Nearly 26% had lost six or more teeth
+- Nearly 26% have lost six or more teeth

 - According to the U.S. Department of Veteran Affairs in surveys listing and ranking the 10 highest unmet needs for homeless veterans, dental care was consistently ranked by homeless veterans as one of their top 3 unmet needs, along with long-term permanent house and childcare